marcusklaas/spsc-benches/README.md

 # spsc benchmarks

 This is a small repository to benchmark several ways of moving lots of small items between threads in Rust.
-Specifically, we test channels with a single producer (writer) and a single producer.
+Specifically, we test channels with a single producer (writer) and a single consumer.

 ## Overview of implementations